Traitorous eight: Resignation

 Finding investors proved to be difficult.
 The US electronics industry was concentrated in the east, and the California group preferred to stay near Palo Alto.
 In August 1957, Rock and Coyle met with the inventor and businessman Sherman Fairchild, founder of Fairchild Aircraft and Fairchild Camera.
 Fairchild sent Rock to his deputy, Richard Hodgson.
 Hodgson, risking his reputation, accepted the offer and within a few weeks completed all paperwork.
 The capital of the new company, Fairchild Semiconductor, was divided into 1,325 shares.
 Each member of the traitorous eight received 100 shares, 225 shares went to Hayden, Stone & Co and 300 shares remained in reserve.
 Fairchild provided a loan of $1.38 million.
 To secure the loan, the traitorous eight gave Fairchild the voting rights on their shares, with the right to buy their shares at a fixed total price of $3 million.

 On September 18, 1957, Blank, Grinich, Kleiner, Last, Moore, Noyce, Roberts, and Hoerni resigned from Shockley Labs.
 They became known as the "traitorous eight", though it is not known who coined the term.
 Shockley could never understand the reasons for this defection.
 After that time, he never talked to Noyce again, but continued to follow the work of "The Eight."
 He also combed through all records left by The Eight, basing patents, held as Shockley Labs' intellectual property, on any important ideas.
-(Technically, in accordance with U.S. law, those patents were issued to the respective inventing employees.)
+Happ, who had convinced Shockley to hire Noyce and Moore, subsequently left in 1958 for Lockheed Corporation.

 In 1960, with the help of a new team, Shockley brought his own diode to serial production, but time had been lost, and competitors had already come close to the development of integrated circuits.
 Beckman sold the unprofitable Shockley Labs to investors from Cleveland.
 On July 23, 1961, Shockley was seriously injured in a car crash, and after recovery left the company and returned to teaching at Stanford.
 In 1969, IT&T, the new owners of Shockley Labs, moved the company to Florida.
 When the staff refused to move, the lab ceased to exist.